ArchitektDieWelt/web-docker/README.md

 to which fragments(web components) can subscribe.
 Subscribed fragments declare their resources (js or CSS scripts) to the registry.
 The registry is responsible for loading the resources.

+It is mostly used for delivery of microfrontends to the overall project, providing multiple ways to trigger the assets injection.

 ### Summary of setup

 1. fragment: Next to Web Docker, this repo contains a fragment folder, which mocks the behavior of a fragment